This post is in partnership with 3-IN-ONE® Lock Dry Lube. All thoughts and words are my own.

 By their domestic nature, hens are easy prey: They have few survival skills, rarely take flight, and tend to flock together so they’re easier to target in one fell swoop.

-In our current home in a semi-rural neighborhood, we’ve found suspicious animal prints around our coop in the morning, and seen owls roosting in our neighbor’s tree.
+In our current home in a rural neighborhood, we’ve found suspicious animal prints around our coop in the morning, seen hawks soaring above our trees, and even dealt with loose, aggressive dogs.

 It’s a relatively weak mesh that can be ripped apart or gnawed open, and the openings are large enough for raccoon hands or bobcat paws to reach through and snag chickens.
 Not to mention, mice and rats can easily squeeze through chicken wire in search of spilled feed and food scraps.